nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `add -s sn/John Does sp/81234567 pn/Mrs Doe pp/91234567` adds a student with name `John Does`, student phone number `81234567`, parent's name `Mrs Doe` and parent's phone number `91234567`.

 * The student's phone number, parent's name and parent's phone number are optional details for you to include.
+* Names can only contain alphanumerical characters and spaces.
+* Phone numbers can only contain digits 0-9 and should not contain any spaces.
+* Phone numbers must be minimally 3 digits long.

 > :bulb: TutorAid does not allow you to add duplicate students.
 A student is considered as a duplicate if he/she has the exact same name (case-insensitive) as an existing student in the app.
 > For example, TutorAid will consider 'John Doe' and 'john doe' as the same student, but not 'John Doe' and 'John'.